 The command for extracting the model is pretty straight forward:

-extractDeltas -m <mesh with skinning but no shape> -s <corrective shape's name>;
+extractDeltas -s <mesh with skinning but no shape> -c <corrective shape's name>;

-The two scripts “icDuplicateSkin.mel” and “icExtractDeltas.mel” are designed to help with the process. icDuplicateSkin creates a simple copy of the selected skin object (polygons only), deletes the intermediate object and unlocks the transform attributes.
+The scripts which are included in the plugin supply you with two commands to help with the process. extractDeltasDuplicateMesh creates a simple copy of the selected skin object (polygons only), deletes the intermediate object and unlocks the transform attributes.

-icExtractDeltas makes sure that the correct objects are selected and runs the command with the selection.
-The script is designed to have the bound geometry selected first and then the modeled corrective shape.
+performExtractDeltas makes sure that the correct objects are selected and runs the command with the selection.
+The script expects you to have the bound geometry selected first and then the modeled corrective shape.

 The following short video demonstrates the use of the scripts and the plugin.